rachithaiyappa/rachithaiyappa.github.io/about/index.md

 My name is Rachith Aiyappa

+I'm an incoming graduate student in the Informatics (Complex Networks and Systems) Ph.D. program at the Luddy School of Informatics, Computing and Engineering at Indiana University in Bloomington.
+Not so long ago, this seemed like a distant dream.

-I'm currently a Teaching Fellow in the Physics Department at Ashoka University, India where I help run a foundational course called Principles of Science which I deeply believe it.
-This makes me happy.
+Between August-December 2020, I was a Teaching Fellow in the Physics Department at Ashoka University, India where I helped run a foundational course called Principles of Science which I deeply believe it.
+Teaching is indeed therapeutic!

 In July 2019, I gradauted with dual degree, a **B.E (Hons.) in Mechanical Engineering** and an **M.Sc.(Hons.) in Physics** from Birla Institute of Technology and Science - Pilani, India.